 Why you should take an ice course at Ballabeni Icecream

-Recently I remembered that a few years ago we attended one of those ice courses there.
-Four years to be exact and therefore I can only show you a few photos.
-If I had known at that time that I was going to have this blog, I would have taken more photos.
+Recently I remembered that we visited one of these ice courses there a few years ago.
+Four years to be exact and therefore I can unfortunately show you only a few photos.
+Had I known at the time that I will have times this blog, I would have made of course more photos.

-You can imagine, however, that this is a very special occasion was.
+However, you can imagine that this is a very special occasion was.
 But let's start at the beginning.

 How do I get a seat?

-The first hurdle was first of all to get a place for an ice course.
-Because the courses are much sought-after and you have to register in good timeto be able to participate in it.
-We have Mail address registered and were then informed which Dates there will be.
-These were quite far in the future, but we immediately registered.
+The first hurdle was to get a place on an ice course.
+Because the courses are much sought-after and you have to register in good time, to be able to participate in it.
+We have joined forces with our Mail address registered and were then informed which Dates there will be.
+These were quite far in the future, but of course we immediately registered.

 Key data on the Ballabeni ice course

-- ...and the best part is, you get to keep Ice try
+• ...and the best thing is, you get to do lots of Ice try

-The course takes place at Seidlstrasse 28 in Munich in the Ice workshop instead.
-This is a beautiful bright room with a lot of atmosphere.
-This is also where the new Ice creations for Ballabeni Icecream concocted and tested.
+The course takes place at Seidlstrasse 28 in Munich in the Ice workshop held.
+This is a beautiful bright room that has a lot of atmosphere.
+This is also the location where the new Ice cream creations for Ballabeni Icecream concocted and tested.

 The group size is manageable.
 At the moment there are 8 people.
-With us, if I remember correctly, it was 12 people.
+With us, if I remember correctly, there were 12 people.
 But also our Group size was in any case still quite pleasant.

 The Price can unfortunately already be called crunchy.
 But don't let that put you off!
 I haven't regretted a single cent and you get really plenty on offer.